Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Introduction

 The current paper is an extension of the Ryder white paper that substantially improves, simplifies, and generalizes the methodology.
-It is the culmination of two years of research into the core computational difficulty of optimizing ATHN operations, reported in the Ryder white paper and in technical reports by the authors \citep{DalmeijerVanHentenryck2021-OptimizingFreightOperations,LeeEtAl2022-OptimizationModelsAutonomous}. \citet{DalmeijerVanHentenryck2021-OptimizingFreightOperations} present a CP model that produces solutions that outperform the current operations, but that do not provide a bound on optimality. \citet{LeeEtAl2022-OptimizationModelsAutonomous} introduce a Column Generation (CG) approach and a bespoke Network Flow (NF) model.
+It is the culmination of two years of research into the core computational difficulty of optimizing ATHN operations, reported in the Ryder white paper and in technical reports by the authors \citep{DalmeijerVanHentenryck2021-OptimizingFreightOperations,LeeEtAl2022-OptimizationModelsAutonomous}.
+The CP model presented in \citep{DalmeijerVanHentenryck2021-OptimizingFreightOperations} produces solutions that outperform the current operations, but that do not provide a bound on optimality. \citep{LeeEtAl2022-OptimizationModelsAutonomous} introduces a Column Generation (CG) approach and a bespoke Network Flow (NF) model.
 It is shown that the CP solution can be more than 10\% from optimal, and that the NF model can quickly produce solutions within 1\% from optimality.
 These earlier findings motivate the flow-based optimization model in this paper that exploits the problem structure and is solved to optimality by blackbox solvers in a matter of hours.
 The resulting framework is easy to apply and enables the data-driven analysis of large-scale systems.
+It has also enabled a follow-up study on the role of hub capacities in ATHNs \citep{LeeEtAl2023-ConstraintProgrammingImprove}.

-The power of the new methodology is demonstrated on a system that spans all of the United States over a four-week horizon, expanding both the region and time horizon used in earlier reports.
+The power of the new methodology is demonstrated on an FTL system that spans all of the United States over a four-week horizon, expanding both the region and time horizon used in earlier reports.
 The case study quantifies the potential impact of self-driving trucks and shows that ATHNs yield significant benefit over traditional transportation networks.
-The main contributions of this work can be summarized as follows: \begin{enumerate} \item The paper provides a framework to optimize ATHN operations. \item The paper demonstrates that this enables the study of large-scale systems. \item The paper uses realistic order data to quantify the potential impact of autonomous trucking in the US on a national scale. \end{enumerate}
+The main contributions of this work can be summarized as follows: \begin{enumerate} \item The paper provides a high-level framework to optimize ATHN operations. \item The paper demonstrates that this enables the study of large-scale systems, requiring only a blackbox solver. \item The paper uses realistic order data to quantify the potential impact of FTL autonomous trucking in the US on a national scale. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:litreview} presents an overview of the literature.
 Section~\ref{sec:problem} provides the problem description and Section~\ref{sec:methodology} discusses the methodology for optimizing ATHNs.
 This methodology is applied to a case study in the US that is introduced in Section~\ref{sec:casestudy}.
 The baseline results and the analysis of the potential impact of autonomous trucking are presented in Section~\ref{sec:baseline} and a detailed sensitivity analysis is provided by Section~\ref{sec:results}.
 Finally, Section~\ref{sec:conclusion} provides the conclusions.